Semiflow selection and Markov selection theorems: Semiflow selection

 Once the $\sigma$-algebra ${\cal B}_X$ is specified, we say that a set-valued map $S: X\to 2^\Omega$ (with values in the non-empty closed subsets of $\Omega$) is closed-measurable if \be S^{-}(C) = \{x\in X: S(x) \cap C \neq \emptyset\}\in {\cal B}_X \ee for all closed $C\subset\Omega$.

-With these preliminaries, we can state the result. \begin{theorem} Assume that each space $X^i$ is Polish and that ${\cal B}^i$ is its Borel $\sigma$-algebra.
-Assume, in addition, that each space $X^i$ possesses a countable set $\Phi^i$ of bounded continuous functions $X^i\to \R$ that separates points of $X^i$.
+With these preliminaries, we can state the result. \begin{theorem} Assume that each space $X^i$ is Polish and that ${\mathcal B}^i$ is its Borel $\sigma$-algebra.
 Let $S$ be a set-valued map $S: X\to 2^{\Omega}$ with the properties {\bf S1 -- S4} (measurability in property {\bf S2} is understood as in \eqref{meas}).
 In addition, assume that for every $i$ there is an integer $k_i\ge i$ such that $S(X^i)\subset \Omega^{k_i}$.
 Then $S$ has a measurable selection with the semigroup property. \end{theorem} \begin{proof} The proof is essentially the same as that of Theorem~\ref{thm:main}.
 There are just a few modifications needed.
 For $i =1, 2, \dots$, extend every function in $\Phi^i$ to a function on $X$ using the Tietze-Urysohn extension theorem (going from $X^i$ to $X^{i+1}$ to $X^{i+2}$ etc.) and keeping the bound.
 The set of extended functions will be called again $\Phi^i$.
 Define $\Phi$ as the union of all the sets $\Phi^i$.
 The functions from $\Phi$ are continuous and bounded on every $X^i$ and separate the points in $X$.
 Let $\{(\lambda_n, \vp_n)\}$ be some enumeration of $\Lambda\times\Phi$, where $\Lambda$ is a dense countable subset of $(0, +\infty)$, and define the functionals $\zeta_n$ as in \eqref{zeta_n}.
 Then proceed with the construction of the set-valued map $V_{\zeta}[S]$ as in \eqref{V}.

 Note, that for every set $S(x)$, since it is compact in $\Omega$, there is an $i$ such that $S(x)\subset \Omega^i_x$ (and $x\in X^i$, of course).
 Hence, $V_{\zeta}[S(x)]\subset \Omega^i_x\subset \Omega_x$.
 The properties {\bf S3} and {\bf S4} for $V_{\zeta}[S]$ are verified exactly as in the proof of Theorem~\ref{thm:main}.
 It remains to check measurability of $V_{\zeta}[S]$.
 That $S$ is measurable means